AntibodyEngineers/2023-immune-profiling/README.md

 ## Resources
 ### Jetstream
 The NSF supported Jetstream (https://jetstream-cloud.org/) computing resources supported computation.
 One 64-core instance was created along with user accounts.
+See [getting-started.md](https://github.com/AntibodyEngineers/immune-profiling/blob/main/getting-started.md) for 2024 installation and configuration of the computing enviornment based on [lessons learned](#outcomes-and-lessons).

 ### Software
 Core software tools and languages include: